 In March 2020, we held our 2-day Conference – ‘The Regenerative Soil Solution’ – at Lincoln University, with many speakers from the world of farming, environment and climate change.

 Many thanks to Sylvia Smyth from Quorum Sense who kindly filmed the presentations over the weekend.
-Many of the speakers offered us their presentation slides, which will also be available for a closer look.

 Explaining the Soil Carbon Sponge

 Walter Jehne is an internationally-renowned scientist specialising in the role of soil microbes’ symbiotic processes in the ecology of diseases, plant health, nutrient and waste cycling, soil pedogenesis and the regeneration of bio-systems.
 Decades of research have made him an expert in plant root ecology, mycorrhizal fungi, glomalin, and soil carbon formation.

 At the ODPG Conference he explains the Soil Carbon Sponge and its role in climate change.
 The presentation in split into three parts: